RDF Core

 Define your domain model with annotations.
 The generator creates bidirectional mappings between your classes and RDF.

-π "Do you support XML?"
+π "Do you support RDF/XML?"

-β Yes, via xml
+β Yes, via locorda_rdf_xml

 Full RDF/XML encoder and decoder for legacy format support and interoperability with older systems.